-Are you like me and have accumulated dozens of plastic Easter eggs from season’s past?
+Are you like me and have accumulated dozens of plastic Easter eggs from seasons past?
 If so, you can create your own pretty DIY Easter wreath by upcycling those plastic eggs into chalky painted decorative eggs.
 It’s the perfect bird’s nest inspired decor to celebrate Easter and welcome spring!

 A Bird’s Nest-Inspired Easter Wreath